ctkelley/MultiPrecisionArrays.jl/README.md

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

-__The half precision lu is much faster as of v0.0.3.
-Look at _src/Factorizations/hlu_ to see the hack job I did to [generic_lu](https://github.com/JuliaLang/julia/blob/master/stdlib/LinearAlgebra/src/lu.jl).__
+__The half precision lu is much faster (more than 10x) as of v0.0.3.
+Look at [src/Factorizations/hlu.jl](src/Factorizations/hlu.jl) to see the hack job I did to [generic_lu](https://github.com/JuliaLang/julia/blob/master/stdlib/LinearAlgebra/src/lu.jl).__

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
 When/if I register this and announce it, then it will be time for complaints and offers to collaborate.